 , Evangelion Unit-01

 (regardless of size) will gain a Combination Attack

 with one another.

 - Isn't it kind of odd that he broke his promise near the end of the Second Z?

 The reason why most of the ZEUTH series are missing

 When ZEUTH went through the portal into the UCW, the Anti-Spiral intercepted ZEUTH and trapped who he feels is the most threatening in a Time Prison.
 He forced them to live the moments that would give them the most despair.
 He also did the same for some of the members of ZEXIS.

-Jossed as the Anti-Spiral showcased no signs of removing others.
+- Jossed as the Anti-Spiral showcased no signs of removing others.
 The second earth that appears is the indication the missing members are from there.